john-osullivan/meteor-astronomer/README.md

 # Meteor Package for [Astronomer](http://astronomer.io)

 If you're using Meteor and haven't instrumented your app for **user analytics** yet, you're in luck!
 Our package will instrument your entire Meteor app automatically.
 We're still in active development, but we'd love to have you kick the tires!

-<b>*NOTE: If you are using the package "percolatestudio:segment.io," you will need to remove this before installing Astronomer.
+#####*NOTE: If you are using the package "percolatestudio:segment.io," you will need to remove this before installing Astronomer.
 This package sets a global 'analytics' object that makes things a bit, uh, wonky.*</b>

 ###Which user actions get tracked?
 All of them!
 This is done by tracking all Meteor methods, route changes (flow-router and iron-router), and insertions into minimongo.